luijebm/casex01/ng6/lbmcasex01/README.md

 Git failed to upload the Symbolic Link.

-Please create a symlink  from folder "\ng6\lbmcasex01\dist" to folder "\src\main\resources\static\dist" The java application is expecting the webpack files to in the following folder: "\src\main\resources\static\dist\lbmcasex01"
+Please create a symlink  from folder "\ng6\lbmcasex01\dist" to folder "\src\main\resources\static\dist" The java application is expecting the webpack files to be in the following folder: "\src\main\resources\static\dist\lbmcasex01"